Isazero/BlogOnMvc/README.md

 # BlogOnMvc
-My blog using asp.net mvc
-What do I have now
+My blog using asp.net mvc.
+Educational project to practice knowledge in asp.net mvc What do I have now

 Admin menu.
 You can CRUD users,posts,comments.